FunkyToc/GoreMod/README.md

 2. Copy/paste the entire "GoreMod/" folder in your "saves/your-map/datapacks/" folder.
 3. Launch the game/server and play your map.

-- Disable the datapack : /function goremod:uninstall
+- Disable the datapack : /function gm:uninstall
 - Re-enable the datapack : /datapack enable "file/GoreMod"

 # Author